Ken Malloy Harbor Regional Park: Harbor Regional Park bicycle loop

 The bicycle loop is 5.5 miles long if you include Harbor College, and 4.5 mi if you bypass it.
 "Note that there is a separate bike/walk access to the park.
 Just east of Gaffey Street at the intersection is a path which travels under Anaheim Street and enters at an undeveloped area near the southwest end of the park."

 Golf course

-Harbor Park has a nine-hole par-36 golf course with views of Machado Lake that's been called a "neighborhood highlight."
+Harbor Park has a nine-hole par-36 golf course with views of Machado Lake that has been called a "neighborhood highlight."

 The golf course was the first part of the new park to be built after the draining of Bixby Slough.
 The course was opened with a celebratory golf tournament on Oct.
 12, 1958.
 A driving range and a clubhouse "in the contemporary Spanish California style" was opened in 1973.
 Circa 1991, the Harbor Lake course was the second-busiest golf course in the Los Angeles City golf course system after Rancho Park Golf Course, which has 18 holes.